geoffg10/WranglerCMM-RokuDevelopment/README.md

-# WranglerCMM-RokuDevelopment - RokuChannelCustomStyles
+# WranglerCMM-RokuDevelopment

-Branched off of Master
+Current Master Branch is a working version of app with multi categories and subcats with videos

-This branch is for CHannel Customization, adding styles to the channel.
+Branch off this and make Branch name specfic to what you are doing